 (200 Willoughby Avenue, Brooklyn, New York 11205)

-Brooklyn-based Programs: Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Art and Design Education (Teacher Certification), Art History, Art Therapy, Dance Therapy, Digital Arts, Fine Art, Industrial Design, Interior Design, Historic Preservation, Media Studies, and Writing.
+Brooklyn-based Programs: Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Art and Design Education (Teacher Certification), Art History, Art Therapy, Dance Therapy, Digital Arts, Fine Art, Industrial Design, Interior Design, Historic Preservation, Performance and Performance Studies, Media Studies, and Writing.

 Brooklyn campus visit options: